Dodisbeaver/BeatWestZ/README.md

                  shooting revolver if gun is not empty.
 Secondary mechanic is picking up Health(Whiskey) or Bullets.
 Horse only has one Life.
 Game over if horse dies.
                   </p>
                 <h5>Controls</h5>
                <p id="paragraf">Normal WASD for left-right up-down.
-E for Jab.
-F for kick.
+J for Jab.
+I for Strong Punch.
 G for gun.
 R for Reload.</p>
                 <h5>Selling points</h5>
                  <p id="paragraf">Classic beat'em up, unusual setting and horses</p>
                 <h5>Technicals</h5>